Baby Throne - The Facts

 Most cases of encopresis are the result of chronic constipation.
+Complete elimination of waste from the bowel is important for your baby's health and comfort.
 The longer the stool remains in the colon the more difficult it is to push out.
-This highlights the importance of a routine, squatting and complete elimination!
+Using the Baby Throne as part of a daily routine supports your baby's health and wellbeing.

-The Baby Throne was created by Zoe Durbach; mother to her son Hector Knight Durbach.
+The Baby Throne was created by Zoe for her son Hector.
 When Hector was about 4 months old she noticed that her son showed indications of when he wanted to “go” and that a specific squat position triggered the instinct to “push” and empty the bowels completely.

 Don't believe it?
 Watch Hector prove to you by pushing every 3 seconds until he is done in less than 90 seconds and his bowels are empty.
 Watch for the happy face at the end!
 Less time than it takes to change a number 2 diaper.
-Plus of course no nappy rash (diaper rash), infections etc simply because the alkaline faeces does not touch their bottoms.
+Plus of course no nappy rash (diaper rash), infections etc. simply because the poo does not touch their bottom's.

 There was (and is) nothing on the market that is suitable to hold babies, or even toddlers, safely in an optimal squat position.
-Zoe Durbach MSc MBA is a scientist and an engineer so it was easy for Zoe to create the Baby Throne to hold Hector safely in that optimal squat position (and she patented it!).
+Zoe Durbach MSc MBA is a scientist and an engineer, but more importantly she is a mother.
+With all of this knowledge, it was easy for Zoe to create the Baby Throne.

 Hector Knight Durbach